Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 • Continue linking the positive terminals in the same manner until all the positive terminals are connected in a loop, similar to how you connected the negative terminals.

-1. Connect to Your Application:
+1. Connect to Your Equipment:

-• After verifying the setup, connect the battery bank to your application or device.
-Use the main positive and negative terminals (the first and last terminals in the loop) to connect to your load or inverter.
+• After verifying the setup, connect the battery bank to your equipment or device.

 Read More: Batteries in Series vs Parallel: Which is Better